arthurvilar/Space-Invaders/README.md

 # Space-Invaders

-A version of Space Invaders implemented in C using ncurses and linked lists.
+A version of Space Invaders to play in the linux terminal.
+The game is implemented in C using ncurses and linked lists.

 ### How to play:
 - Type ./spaceinvaders in the terminal.